Know Your Worth

 "Know Your Worth" is a song by American singer Khalid and English duo Disclosure.
 It was released as a single through RCA Records on February 4, 2020.
 It appears on the deluxe version of Disclosure's third studio album, Energy (2020).
 Following the 2019 song "Talk", the song marks the second collaboration between the singer and the duo.

+A remix with an additional feature from Davido and Tems was released in 2020.

 Background and promotion

 About the song, Khalid revealed that he feels like "the message in this song is something that I needed to hear at the time I was writing it and I hope that it resonates with a lot of people who need to hear that kind of message".
 Khalid announced the song through social media on January 24, 2020.
 The announcement was accompanied by the cover art which depicts the upper half of his face in a turquoise blue light and a clip of the chorus of the song.
 The song was used by Levi's for a campaign video of XX Chino.